aabbtree77/twinpeekz/README.md

 On the other hand, somewhat brute shadows and mesh resolutions destroy the realism and mood if you start zooming or getting close to the objects.
 So it is a fine tool which must go hand in hand with some other improvements.
 At the moment, no IBL and no ambient terms, I consider this as an unnecessary code complexity.
 Ambience is achieved by simply adding the base color weighted with some 0.01 factor and such, this is too crude, but I like things look a bit darker and do not mind underexposure and lack of detail in dark areas.

-A skybox is still the basic need to implement, but I would not like some 3ms. wasted on just a nicer background, anything "samplerCube" related is quite slow on GTX 760.

 In addition to baking and ambience, a proper PBR would bring one more complication, which is some tangent-bitangent space usually relegated either to Assimp, or custom C++ implementations.
 So the mesh essentially gets one more GPU tangent buffer in addition to normals.
 However, it is still possible to compute tangents directly in the shader, but this might reduce the performance.

 For some future implementation, I will mention three references here: